McKinsey Interview Process: 6 Steps to an Offer (2026)

 How many rounds of interviews does McKinsey have?

 McKinsey typically has two rounds of interviews: a first round with two interviews and a final round with two to three interviews.
 Each interview lasts 45 to 60 minutes and includes both a case interview and a Personal Experience Interview.
-Some candidates may also have a recruiter phone screen before the first round.
+Some candidates also have a short recruiter phone screen before the first round.

 What is the McKinsey interview acceptance rate?